kevin-y/gallery/README.md

 	<li>Redis key-value server, well, redis windows version is not recommended for running in production environments, but for development purpose, it would not cause too much harm.
 I am using 2.18.19.1, see <a href="https://github.com/MSOpenTech/redis/releases" target="_blank">Redis 2.18.19.1</a></li>
 	<li>Tomcat 7.x+</li>
 	<li>MySQL 5.x, the latest version is recommended</li>
-	<li>Development tools, I am using maven to manage the project, so any IDE supports maven will work fine.</li>
+	<li>Development tools, I am using maven to manage the project, so any IDE supports maven will work fine.(Eclipse, Spring Tool Suite, IntelliJ IDEA etc.)</li>
 </ol>

 ## For Linux